Simca 1301/1501: Evolution

 In September 1969 here was another redesign for the 1501, focused mainly on the front end of the car, where it got a completely redesigned grille which now incorporated a pair of fog lights as factory equipment.
 The 1301, however, on the outside, remained unchanged.
 Internally, for the whole range there was a new dashboard and a new instrument panel design with round elements (two for the 1301 and four for 1501), and also a slot for a radio.
 Another significant change in the interior was the use of matching fabrics.
 Mechanically, all the 1501 trims were upgraded with the 342S engine with 81 hp, which had until then only equipped the Special.
 The Special now only differed from the other trims in interior and equipment.

 In early 1970, the 1301 saw its Rush engine replaced by a more modern engine based on the Type 342: the Type 345.
-The Type 342 was a debored version of the Type 342 engine, with only 1290cc, which now came in all standard 1301 models, delivering 60hp DIN.
+The Type 342 was a debored version of the Type 342 engine, with only 1290cc, which now came in all standard 1301 models, delivering 60 hp DIN.
 The 1301 Special was also introduced which would come with the Type 342S, a version of the Type 342 with a twin barrel carb and increased compression, delivering 70 hp DIN.
 This was in essence the only real change regarding the 1301 range since its debut.
 Other improvements increased the reliability, and lowered fuel consumption.
 The 60 hp 1.3 engine went to equip the only other 1301 sedan trim which remained, the LS.
 The LS remained in the lineup until August, only to be replaced by 1301, without additional acronyms.
 In September 1970, the French domestic range was as follows: